rymon23/ai-fitness-dash/README.md

 Day 3:

-  -create the sprites and basic styling of the game objects -setup animation
+  -setup genetic algorithm logic and break up the code into different files -add more style to the game
+  -setup & style the page

 Day 4: